On Treatment Refusal

 Motivation Issues are a part of getting a patient into and maintaining any treatment (compliance in taking medications in cancer, diabetes, and hypertension treatment and in other mental illnesses).
 This is not just a BPD issue, an illness where sufferers are predisposed to feel that the world is against them or deny that they have no problem.
 DBT Builds in Motivators Right from the Beginning: Have them own the problem (“where is the end of the misery in your plan,” and offer them hope that this therapy can help them deal with it; Motivational Interviewing is crucial to this process)

 A Family Perspective on the Issue: “A Family Member’s Perspective on Borderline Personality Disorder and Improving Relationships,” McLean Hospital Borderline Personality Disorder Family and Consumer Education Initiative, Originally aired Monday, July 17, 2017.

-Q: Strategies to get sufferers to go to DBT groups, if they know something is not right, but only want to go to group or individual therapy.
+Q: What are some strategies to get sufferers to go to DBT groups, if they know something is not right, but only want to go to group or individual therapy?